 This does not impact all HMAA clients.
-You are not affected by this transitional policy if your business:
+You are a grandmothered group affected by this transitional policy if your business:

-- Has 51 or more full-time equivalent employees;
+- Has 50 or fewer full-time equivalent employees;

-- Is currently enrolled in a grandfathered health plan; or
+- Is not currently enrolled in a grandfathered health plan; and

 If you are an HMAA group that is not affected by this transitional policy, you do not have to do anything at this time, and we will contact you prior to your next scheduled renewal.